Data Collection and Preprocessing for Large Language Models

 A study also revealed that certain LLMs did not achieve optimal training because they lacked adequate pre-training data.

 Additionally, it was found that scaling the data size in proportion to the model size could lead to a more compute-efficient model.
-Another recent study showed that smaller models could perform well with longer training and more data.
+Another recent study showed that smaller models could perform well with more extended training and more data.

 Therefore, researchers must pay attention to collecting enough high-quality data to sufficiently train their models, especially when scaling the model parameters.